ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 echo "$filename"
 ```

-This output confirms that changing the local variable in the subshell does not affect the parent process.
+If you execute them, you get the "README.txt" output.
+It means that changing the local variable in the subshell does not affect the parent process.

-When you declare a local variable, it comes in the shell variables list.
+When you declare a local variable, it comes to the shell's variables list.
 The list includes all local and environment variables that are available in the current interpreter process.
 The `set` command prints this list when called without parameters.
 Here is an example of how to find the `filename` variable there:
 {line-numbers: false, format: Bash}
 ```
 set | grep filename=
 ```

-There is the following line in the command's output:
+The `grep` utility prints the following string with the `filename` value:
 {line-numbers: false, format: Bash}
 ```
 filename=README.txt